joao-conde/feup-tne-powertac/sample-broker/README.md

 Power TAC Sample Broker
 =======================

+The sample broker:
-The sample broker is intended to help broker developers by providing both a foundation that interfaces correctly with the Power TAC infrastructure, and an example of a working broker agent.
-It handles all message types and operates in both wholesale and retail markets.
-It issues a set of tariffs as soon as possible, one for each PowerType detected in the customer records given in the bootstrap dataset.
-It then trades in the wholesale market using essentially the same strategy as the default broker.
+1. handles all message types
+2. operates in both wholesale and retail markets
+3. issues a set of tariffs as soon as possible, one for each PowerType detected in the customer records given in the bootstrap dataset
+4. trades in the wholesale market using essentially the same strategy as the default broker.

-Without changing anything, the current version assumes the server is running on localhost, and is not picky about passwords.
-You can change the server URL by editing the broker.properties file, or by using your own properties file.
-Passwords are generally ignored outside a tournament environment.
+5. current version assumes the server is running on localhost (editable in broker.properties file)

 Import into IDE
 ---------------

-Most developers will presumably want to work with the code using an IDE such as [STS](http://www.springsource.org/sts).
 The sample-broker package is a maven project, so it works to just do File->Import->Existing Maven Projects and select the sample-broker directory (the directory containing the pom.xml file).

 You may wish to change the "name" attribute in the pom.xml to match the name of your broker.
-You can set up a simple "run configuration" to allow you to run it from the IDE.
-It is an AspectJ/Java app, the main class is `org.powertac.samplebroker.core.BrokerMain`, and there are no arguments required unless you wish to specify an alternate config file or pass other options (see below).

 Run from command line
 ---------------------